gzuliani/solarmon/docs/how-to-usb-static-names.md

 # How to: assign a static name to a USB device

-Add a new `udev` rule, here's how:
+A new `udev` rule must be defined for the USB device, here's how:

+1. connect the USB device

-1. find the `VendorId` and `productId` attribute values of your device:
+2. find the `VendorId` and `productId` attribute values of the device:

         $ lsusb
         Bus 002 Device 001: ID 1d6b:0003 Linux Foundation 3.0 root hub